Mexican Federal Highway 2D

 Federal Highway 2D (Carretera Federal 2D, Fed.
 2D) is a part of the federal highways corridors (los corredores carreteros federales), and is the designation for toll highways paralleling Mexican Federal Highway 2.
-Seven road segments are designated Highway 2D, all but one in the state of Baja California, providing a toll highway stretching from Tijuana in the west to around Mexicali in the east; one in Sonora, between Santa Ana and Altar; and another between the cities of Matamoros and Reynosa in Tamaulipas.
+Seven road segments are designated Highway 2D, all but two in the state of Baja California, providing a toll highway stretching from Tijuana in the west to around Mexicali in the east; one in Sonora, between Santa Ana and Altar; and another between the cities of Matamoros and Reynosa in Tamaulipas.

 Tijuana–Tecate and Libramiento de Tecate

 Operated by IDEAL, the Autopista Tijuana-Tecate and Libramiento de Tecate run 17.55 km and 12.25 km, respectively, with a combined toll of 111 pesos.
 The Highway 2D designation takes over from Baja California State Route 201 at the interchange with Bulevar Alberto Limón Padilla on the northeast edge of Tijuana, roughly following the course of the Tijuana River for a portion of its route.
 Three interchanges serve Tecate, two with Federal Highway 2 on either side of Tecate and a third with Blvd.
 Universidad which serves as the northern terminus of Mexican Federal Highway 3 to Ensenada.